June 3, 2016

 I stayed in the area and explored the west side of the city.

 I also thought about getting on some rooftop here, as it would offer a different view of the downtown, so I entered an office block and started chatting with a porter.
 She nodded in understanding, saying something like, "It's true; the view from up there is great; I'm there every moment I can."
-But then she continued, "My boss; however, isn't a fan of us going there at all...and I can't let you there… Maybe if you could convince the security guy, but I am afraid it won't happen, he's odd… But I can show you pictures on my phone I took there yesterday.."
+But then she continued, "My boss, however, isn't a fan of us going there at all...and I can't let you there… Maybe if you could convince the security guy, but I am afraid it won't happen, he's odd… But I can show you pictures on my phone I took there yesterday.."
 But before she did, the security guy showed up, the girl quickly hid the phone, and I got kicked out of the property.
 Oh well, one can't win 'em all, I guess.
 In the meantime, the sky turned dark, and I went for different adventures in a different cardinal direction.

 I went east, over the river to Illinois.
 That caused a bit of adrenaline because, while St Louis is not a very safe place, it's over the river where the proper danger is; over the river is the East St Louis: once the fourth largest city in the state, then all upper and middle class moved out, and now the place has the highest murder rate in the US (twice as in Detroit) and among the highest worldwide.
 Definitely not a sticker to brag about.

-I planned to visit steelworks just north of East St Louis, in Granite City, but I wanted to blend as much as possible.
-My thinking was that, generally, the one staring around like a tourist is the first one without a wallet, and the one who parks their car outside the most is the first whose radio gets stolen.
+I planned to visit the steelworks just north of East St Louis, in Granite City, but I wanted to blend as much as possible.
+My thinking was that the one staring around like a tourist is generally the first one without a wallet, and the one who parks their car outside the most is the first whose radio gets stolen.
 So, I put a bit of mud on my car to cover my out-of-state license plate and went straight into the steel plant's employees' parking lot.
 The car was safe and sound there, but it's not common to just walk around these areas.
-Yet, I had a plan for that too: I put on dark clothes made of rough, matte fabric – excellent, as they don't reflect any light or make any noise when moving.
-I had a few layers underneath, so I appeared a few inches wider, too.
+Yet, I had a plan for that too: I put on dark clothes made of rough, matte fabric – they don't reflect any light or make any noise when moving.
+I also had a few layers underneath, so I appeared a few inches wider.
 Then I partially extended my tripod to have a good-sized metal thing in hand, ready for… picture taking, obviously, and I set off roaming the area.
 Shortly, I saw two people coming toward me.
 The street was hardly lit, with nobody else around.
 It got me quite scared.
-But I kept my pace as it was not a big deal, and the people went to the other side of the road.
+But I kept pace as it was not a big deal, and the people went to the other side of the road.
 It looked like they were even less confident than I was.
 "Hey hey, the costume works!"
 I thought and continued enjoying the environment.

-It was pretty late when I got back to the car, yet, I had one more point of interest in my mind.
+It was pretty late when I got back to the car, yet I had one more point of interest on my mind.
 North of the downtown is a large, abandoned factory, which, among others, has a tall concrete smokestack.
 My plan was to climb it, as I anticipated a spectacular view of the city from its top.
 I had memorized every possible detail about the plant I could find online, and I was ready to roll.
 However, there was a kicker: it is located right beside Ferguson, a battlefield at that time.
-I had second thoughts about this, so I asked google about the latest crime news in north St Louis.
+I had second thoughts about this, so I asked google about the latest crime news in northern St Louis.
 Looking at the list of results, the newest article was published only 18 seconds ago.
-"Violent protests" – 10hrs ago.
-"Massive arrests" – 4hrs ago… "Damnit, let's skip this one," I decided.
-In the end, my program for the next morning was packed, and some sleep would be welcomed.
+Violent protests – 10hrs ago.
+Massive arrests – 4hrs ago… "Damnit, let's skip this one," I decided.
+In the end, my program for the next morning was packed, and I could use some sleep.

 That night I slept tight outside the steelworks, with thundering industrial noises giving me lullabies.
 Quite a neat experience, actually.